shelleywong/CSCI567-Course-Materials/Assignments/Assignment2.md

 ## GitLab Pages

 [GitLab Pages](https://about.gitlab.com/stages-devops-lifecycle/pages/) is a simple way for you to host a website directly from your GitLab repository.
 GitLab Pages is similar to [GitHub Pages](https://pages.github.com/), with a slightly different setup -- among other things, GitLab Pages use pipelines to publish static websites, so you need a CI/CD pipeline setup in order to create a GitLab Pages website.

-Look for the lecture materials that provide a guide for creating a `.gitlab-ci.yml` file and a basic CI/CD pipeline (deploy stage only).
+Refer to the lecture materials that cover GitLab Pages (find these materials on Canvas), which provide a guide for creating a `.gitlab-ci.yml` file and a basic CI/CD pipeline (deploy stage only).
+I recommend you start with the `.gitlab-ci.yml` example covered in class and make adjustments based on your project.

-From your CINS467 GitLab repository, you should be able to see the pipeline running and access your GitLab Pages website:
+After you push code to GitLab on a branch that contains a `.gitlab-ci.yml` file, you should be able to go to your CINS467 GitLab repository and see the pipeline running.
+If the pipeline succeeds, you should then be able to access your GitLab Pages website:
 * To see the pipeline for your project, go to the left sidebar and select `Build` > `Pipelines`
+  * The pipeline can take several minutes to run.
+  * If the status is *Passed*, then your build succeeded.
+  * If the status is *Failed*, you can try to identify the issue (if you hover over or click on certain components on the Pipelines page, you can see more details), or feel free to ask the instructor for help.
 * To see your website, go to the left sidebar and select `Deploy` > `Pages`
   * Then click on the link provided under **Access pages** (it should include your repo name and end with `gitlab.io`)